Alig96/nzombies/README.md

 	- Zombies now know which navmeshes are locked to doors and won't path through them
 	- Zombies can now know if there are players in the same area as them
 	- Zombies can now go back to respawn if they can't get to any players

+- Easy mismatch correction system
+	- Loading configs using weapons you may not have installed creates an easy menu to replace them
+	- Applies to wall buys, random box list, perks (if scripted in), and more as new stuff is added

 - Weapon Carrying
 	- Max number weapons you can carry